nogipx/licensify/README.md

 - 🔒 **Robust Protection**: Using RSA for license authenticity verification
 - 🕒 **Expiration Management**: Automatic verification of license expiration dates
-- 🔄 **Multiple License Types**: Support for trial, standard, pro, and other types
+- 🔄 **Multiple License Types**: Support for standard predefined and custom license types
 - 📋 **Extensible Data**: Ability to add custom parameters to licenses
 - 💾 **Flexible Storage**: Support for file storage and in-memory storage
 - 📲 **Simple Implementation**: Easy integration into any Dart/Flutter application